Adding a New Section

 }

-Ensure that the HTML elements you want to animate have the appropriate data-animation
+Ensure that the HTML elements you want to animate have the appropriate `data-animation` attribute.

 **HTML Structure**